Semisimple flat F-manifolds in higher genus: Introduction

 \section{Introduction}

-In a series of influential papers \cite{Giv01a,Giv01b,Giv04} A. Givental, inspired by localization formulas in the Gromov--Witten theory of projective spaces, described a technique to express the all genera descendant Gromov--Witten potential of a target variety with semisimple quantum cohomology in terms of the action of a certain operator on $N$ copies (where $N$ is the dimension of the target variety's cohomology) of the descendant potential of a point (also known as the Witten--Kontsevich tau-function).\\
+In a series of influential papers \cite{Giv01a,Giv01b,Giv04}, A. Givental, inspired by localization formulas in the Gromov--Witten theory of projective spaces, described a technique to express the all genera descendant Gromov--Witten potential of a target variety with semisimple quantum cohomology in terms of the action of a certain operator on $N$ copies (where $N$ is the dimension of the target variety's cohomology) of the descendant potential of a point (also known as the Witten--Kontsevich tau-function).\\

-Restricting the attention to the genus $0$ descendant potential, the situation is described as the action of a certain loop group of matrices on the space of descendant potentials of calibrated Frobenius manifolds (i.e solutions to certain differential equations inspired by Gromov--Witten theory and well-known in the theory of Frobenius manifolds, see \cite{DZ05})).
+Restricting the attention to the genus $0$ descendant potential, the situation is described as the action of a certain loop group of matrices on the space of descendant potentials of calibrated Frobenius manifolds (i.e., solutions to certain differential equations inspired by Gromov--Witten theory and well-known in the theory of Frobenius manifolds, see \cite{DZ05})).
 This action is in fact transitive when further restricted to semisimple Frobenius manifolds.
 In this sense, taking as a starting point the $N$-fold product of the trivial $1$-dimensional Frobenius manifold, the descendant potential of any other fixed calibrated semisimple Frobenius manifold can be recovered by the action of an operator representing an element of the Givental group connecting these two semisimple Frobenius manifolds.\\

-The geometric set up for this result is interpreting the genus $0$ descendant potential as the generating function for a Lagrangian cone in an infinite dimensional symplectic vector space.
+The geometric set-up for this result is interpreting the genus $0$ descendant potential as the generating function for a Lagrangian cone in an infinite dimensional symplectic vector space.
 The Givental group is then a group of symplectic transformations acting on the set of all such cones.\\

 In \cite{Giv01b}, Givental conjectured how to extend such action to the potential at all genera as a canonical quantization of the above symplectic action.
 In particular, Givental's formula can be seen as a way to reconstruct higher genus descendant Gromov--Witten invariants of a target variety from its (genus $0$) quantum cohomology, as long as this is semisimple.\\